david-maumenee/kubernetes-the-hard-way/docs/05-kubernetes-configuration-files.md

 ### Kubernetes Public IP Address

 Each kubeconfig requires a Kubernetes API Server to connect to.
-To support high availability the IP address assigned to the external load balancer fronting the Kubernetes API Servers will be used.
+NoLB use the IP of controller-0

 Retrieve the `kubernetes-the-hard-way` static IP address:

 ```
-KUBERNETES_PUBLIC_ADDRESS=$(gcloud compute addresses describe kubernetes-the-hard-way \
-  --region $(gcloud config get-value compute/region) \
-  --format 'value(address)')
+KUBERNETES_PUBLIC_ADDRESS=192.169.33.10
 ```

 ### The kubelet Kubernetes Configuration File